Google Ads Clicks and Impressions

 %

-The combined ad traffic volume across Europe currently shows a declining trajectory as we move through late Q1.
+The combined ad traffic volume across Europe currently shows a slight upward trajectory as we move through mid-Q2.

 EXECUTIVE SUMMARY